PoisotLab/ms_svd_imputation/manuscript.md

 Future work on the use of SVD for virus host associations will have to adress the question of the initial value used in the imputation process.
-As of now, we relied on the average number of interactions in the matrix, and on weight allocation for diffrent various aspects of the network structure based on @Stock2017LinFil work on linear filtering.
-This has been revealed to provide a good baseline estimate of how likely it is that a missing interaction actually exists.
+As of now, we relied on the average number of interactions in the matrix, and on weighted allocations for different aspects of the network structure based on @Stock2017LinFil work on linear filtering.
+This technic has been revealing to provide a good baseline estimate of how likely it is that a missing interaction actually exists.
 For this reason, we are confident that the performance of the approach can further be improved by fine-tuning the choice of the initial value used for imputation.
 Combining an accurate model for the initial